filecoin-project/lotus/.github/pull_request_template.md

   - [ ] [Discussion Tutorials](https://github.com/filecoin-project/lotus/discussions/categories/tutorials)
 - [ ] Tests exist for new functionality or change in behavior
 - [ ] CI is green
+- [ ] Add the label `run-very-expensive-tests` if the PR requires running very expensive tests